Nærum Line

 Nærumbanen is a short railway line in the northern suburbs of Copenhagen which serves mainly local neighborhoods in Kongens Lyngby in Lyngby-Taarbæk Municipality and Nærum in Rudersdal municipality.
 It is currently operated by the railway company Lokaltog A/S. Lokaltog runs frequent light trains that connect to the S-train system at Jægersborg.

+Nærumbanen, or Jægersborg-Nærum Railway, is a local railway, originally between Lyngby and Vedbæk, now between Jægersborg and Nærum.
+The course runs through scenic areas by Mølleåen.
+During rush hours the train runs every 10 minutes and most other times it runs every 20 minutes.

 History

 The railway opened as Lyngby-Vedbæk railway in 1900 with an aim of serving the industries that had settled in the Mølleå valley to exploit the hydraulic power of the Mølleå.
 In the early years the railway moved freight for these customers, but today it has been a passenger-only railway for many years.

 The northern half of the railway between Nærum and Vedbæk quickly proved unprofitable and was abandoned in 1923.
 In 1936 the southern terminus in Lyngby was moved to Jægersborg.
 The Nærum end of the line was shortened a bit in 1954 due to the construction of the Helsingør motorway.